appwrite/rfc/001-maintenance-worker.md

 **Docs**

-Add the new env varibale option to https://appwrite.io/docs/environment-variables under `System Settings`.
+Add the new env variable option to https://appwrite.io/docs/environment-variables under `System Settings`.

 <!--
 This is the technical portion of the RFC.
 Explain the design in sufficient detail keeping in mind the following: